Greetings, Chroniclers and Heralds of the Fairelands!

 EVENT POSTER & IMAGES

-The official event poster and banner are available on the Press Release page.
+The official event poster and banner will be available on the Press Release page.
 Feel free to use the images in your blog posts, but please keep the image ratio intact.
 However, please note that you are not allowed to upload them to Flickr as is, because that implies that you created the image, which of course isn’t true.
 Flickr is not a blogging platform, it is an image-sharing platform, so its inherent rules are different.
 If you want to celebrate the Faire coming soon with a Flickr picture, rather take a picture of yourself with the in-world poster or the Faire Emblem and upload that.
 The in-world promotional materials will be sent in Fantasy Faire Backstage.

 Fantasy Faire flickr group is only for Faire-related pictures: not for general fantasy-pictures.
 Pictures taken in or of the Fairelands (the regions) are always welcome.
 Pictures that have just some items from the current Faire are welcome only when it’s still relevant, aka before or during that particular Faire.
 If you like to add your pictures to zillion groups and think you might make accidental mistakes, feel free to leave the group for most of the year, and join back in when it’s Faire Season!